mlrawlings/marko-starter/README.md

-# new-marko-app
+# marko-starter

 To get started, install the command line tool globally.
 This will be used to start a new application.
 Since this generator is still under development, for now, we'll install it from github:

 ```
-npm install mlrawlings/new-marko-app --global
+npm install mlrawlings/marko-starter --global
 ```

 ## Creating a new app

-First, call `new-marko-app` and pass the name of the application that you want to create.
+First, call `marko-starter` and pass the name of the application that you want to create.

 ```
-new-marko-app test-app
+marko-starter test-app
 ```

 This creates a new directory and bootstraps your application inside of it.
 To start the app, change into the app directory and run `npm start`.